Olive (Olea europaea)

 Common Uses: High-end furniture, veneer, turned objects, and small specialty wood items.

 Comments: Olive trees are commercially important throughout the natural regions where they grow.
-There are several subspecies and hundreds of cultivars of Olea europaea; the olives harvested from the trees are made into olive oil.
-The mechanical data and density readings shown above are an average between Olea europaea and O. capensis.
+There are several subspecies and hundreds of cultivars of Olea europaea, with each variety producing olives of different shapes, colors, etc. either for oil production or direct consumption (i.e., table olives).

-Scans/Pictures: A special thanks to Steve Earis for providing the wood sample and turned photo of this wood species.
+A special thanks to Steve Earis for providing a wood sample and turned photo of this wood species.

 Olive (turned)